This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - See my guide on Seasoning with Salt for tips on what types of salt to use and when!

-- Always use a meat thermometer to make sure your turkey reaches an internal temperature of 350°F. I like to refer to my Turkey Temperature Chart for perfectly juicy turkey.
+- Always use a meat thermometer to ensure your turkey reaches an internal temperature of 165°F in the breast and 175°F in the thigh.
+Allowing it to rest brings it to the proper temperature.
+Refer to my Turkey Temperature Chart for perfectly juicy turkey.

 - If you are defrosting your turkey, please refer to my step-by-step guide to defrosting turkeys perfectly.

 - Don’t forget the turkey gravy!
-It’s perfect to keep the turkey moist.
+It’s perfect for keeping the turkey moist.

 You can dry brine turkey anywhere from 24 hours to 72 hours.
 Dry brine at least 24 hours for the best flavor.